skylantix/Website/src/content/faq.md

 ### Do you sell my data?

 **Never.** We don't sell, mine, or track your data.
 We're a privacy-first collective, not an advertising company.
+In fact, we don't even know how to sell data.

 ### What about backups?